Improving initial-state-dependent quantum circuit optimization by introducing state labels: Introduction

 Two-qubit entangling gates, such as the controlled-NOT (CNOT) gates, often dominate gate errors.
 Additionally, identifying an efficient qubit mapping to the physical layout of quantum hardware is crucial, especially in systems with limited qubit connectivity.
 Poor mapping would result in an increased number of SWAP gates, which in turn leads to a higher number of CNOT gates after decomposition.
 Therefore, one of the primary challenges in quantum circuit optimization is to minimize the number of two-qubit gates, as they contribute significantly to overall error rates.
 If the quantum circuit is designed to work with various initial states, some of the operators may become trivial when the circuit is executed with specific initial states.
 Therefore, an initial-state-dependent optimization method can reduce unnecessary controlled operations more aggressively compared to traditional circuit optimization techniques that usually maintain the equivalence of the quantum circuit for any inputs.
 The Relaxed Peephole Optimization (RPO)~\cite{liu2020relaxedpeepholeoptimizationnovel} accounts for quantum states to reduce control operations in specific conditions.
 However, this method does not work when qubits are entangled.
 Another method, the ZX-calculus~\cite{Coecke_2011}, has successfully summarized general rules of graphical expression and simplification for a quantum circuit.
 Quantum operations can be represented using diagrams made up of colored spiders connected by wires.
 The copy rule or Hopf rule allows for the graphical elimination of wires between qubits, which reduces redundant entangling operations.
 As a result, the circuit depth can be shortened.
-While it is effective for a wide range of quantum circuits, it cannot remove all redundant entangling operations in polynomial time.
+While ZX-calculus is effective for a wide range of quantum circuits and can in principle represent boundary states, using it to find general initial-state-dependent simplifications may require global reasoning over the state or diagram structure, whose search space can grow rapidly with the number of qubits.